 In 2008, an investment grade traffic and revenue study was commenced as recommended by Goldman Sachs.
 The purpose of the study was to forecast traffic and revenue and revenue potential for a period of 50 years.
 The report on this study was issued in final form on May 4, 2009.
-The study sets forth projections based on both the current toll rate schedule and a revised toll rate schedule.
+The study set forth projections based on both the then current toll rate schedule and a revised toll rate schedule.
 By South Carolina law, the toll rates on the Southern Connector Toll Road were established by the SCDOT in the License Agreement.
 Such rates may be revised in the discretion of SCDOT upon request of the Association.
 Responsive to the investment grade traffic and revenue study, the Association by letter dated May 26, 2009, requested SCDOT to revise the toll rate schedule for the Southern Connector Toll Road.
 Such request included the revised toll rate schedule from the investment grade traffic and revenue study for all classes of vehicles over the remaining term of the License Agreement.
-SCDOT has acknowledged receipt of the rate increase request and has informed the Association that it is processing that request.
-Final action by
+SCDOT approved the rate increase request in August 2009, and we implemented the toll rate increase in November 2009.